Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

-We are in condition now to the present the notion of representation of an affine extension: an \emph{$\mathcal S$--module} is a morphism of group schemes $\rho: G\to \Autgr(E)$, such that $\rho$ induces the identity on $A$.
-In other words, an $\mathcal S$--module is a morphism of affine extensions:

-We define the \emph{category $\Rep(\mathcal S)$ of $\mathcal S$--modules} as follows: its objects are the $\mathcal S$--modules and its morphisms are the $G$--equivariant morphisms of homogeneous vector bundles (see Definition \ref{def:repS}).
+A \emph{representation} of an affine extension $\mathcal S$: $\ate$ or an \emph{$\mathcal S$--module}, is a morphism of group schemes $\rho: G\to \Autgr(E)$, where $E$ is a homogeneous vector bundle over $A$, such that $\rho$ induces the identity on $A$ (see Definition \ref{defn:repaffext}).
+The \emph{category $\Rep(\mathcal S)$ of $\mathcal S$--modules} is the category enriched over $\Schk$ that has as objects the representation of $\mathcal S$ and as hom-objects the scheme (in fact a homogeneous vector bundle) of $G$--equivariant graded morphisms of homogeneous vector bundles (see Definition \ref{defn:catrepaffext} and Lemma \ref{lem:Smorfarebundle}).